German bakery selling blackface pastries stirs racism debate | DW | 16.02.2020

 The controversial pastries feature thick lips, fez hats, and even a bone weaved into the hair.
-The baker's shop in Cologne has caused nationwide anger, but the owner insists there were "no racist thoughts" behind them.
+The bakery in Cologne has caused nationwide anger, but the owner insists there were "no racist thoughts" behind them.

 A bakery in the western German city of Cologne has caused a storm in local media for its selling of dark-glazed pastries with exaggerated facial features.

-Some of the pastries have been glazed in chocolate complete with eyes, nose and thick red lips and even carry bones on top of their heads or comical hats.
+Some of the pastries — normally a kind of meringue on wafer covered in plain chocolate — were sporting eyes, nose and thick red lips, with some even carrying bones on top of their heads or comical hats.

 The white-faced pastries have glasses and carry on their heads what is known as a fez, a felt hat with a tassel that was popular during the Ottoman Empire.